AppDaemon/appdaemon/API.md

 These, along with their various subscription calls and helper functions, will be described in detail in later sections.

+Optionally, a class can add a `terminate()` function.
+This function will be called ahead of the reload to allow the class to perform any tidy up that is necessary.

+WARNING: Unlike other types of callback, calls to `initialize() and `terminate()` are synchronous to AppDaemon's management code to ensure that initialization or cleanup is completed before the App is loaded or reloaded.
+This means that any significant delays in the `terminate()` code could have the effect of hanging AppDaemon for the duration of that code - this should be avoided.

 To wrap up this section, here is a complete functioning App (with comments):

 ```python